BookingStudio/BookingStudio-Public-API-Docs/developer-guides/inventory-and-bookings/how-to-create-bookings.md

 ### Example Request and Response

 > [!WARNING]
-> Use version 3 of our Booking `Endpoint`.
+> Use version 3 of this `Endpoint`.
 Version 1 and 2 is deprecated and will be removed.

 > [!NOTE]
 > **Rate Limit** Rate limiting is in place to prevent abuse.
 If you exceed the rate limit you will receive a 429 status.